rfnash/zbalermorna/readme.md

 - Modify vector shapes for component glyphs; composite glyphs will auto-update
 - Self-assembling composites can also be manually overriden with real vectors, if your typeface wants to use special forms for certain composites.
-- Build the font for preview with `fontforge <name of file without .sfd> --update-test` or
+- Build the font for preview with `./build.sh <name of file without .sfd> --update-test` or
 - When your `.sfd` file is saved, Gulp will automatically recompile it into a TrueType font, and refresh the preview page so you can see how your updates effect ligatures and kerning.